UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/RA_guide.md

 ## Guideline for research assistant to set up the experiment
 ***1. Connect all devices (e.g., mac mini, tp-link, researcher laptop, robots).***
-  - Open terminal in VScodeConnect the experimenter's mac with the tp-link and the mac mini (with an adapter).
+  - Connect the experimenter's mac with the tp-link and the mac mini (with an adapter).
   - Setup a VScode ssh connection with the mac mini (only required for the first time):
     - [YouTube crash course](https://www.youtube.com/watch?v=cOopQQIL8JU)
     - Download "Remote - SSH" by Microsoft from the extensions